DulariRupasinghe/it3030-paf-2026-smart-campus-group129/README.md

 **Repository Name:** `it3030-paf-2026-smart-campus-group129`

-Welcome to the **Smart Campus Operations Hub**.
-This project was developed to improve the way campus facilities, resources, and notifications are managed through one centralized system.
-It helps students, staff, and administrators handle day-to-day campus operations more efficiently.
+Smart Campus Operations Hub is a campus management system created to improve the handling of facilities, resources, and notifications.
+It provides a single platform for students, staff, and administrators to manage important campus activities more efficiently.

-The system was built using a modern full-stack approach:
+This project was developed using:

-- **Backend:** Spring Boot
+- Backend: Spring Boot
-- **Frontend:** React + Vite
+- Frontend: React + Vite
-- **Database:** MongoDB
+- Database: MongoDB

 ---

-# How to Run the Project
+# Getting Started

-Please follow the steps below to set up and run the system on your computer.
+Follow the steps below to run the project on your local machine.

 ---

 # Requirements

-Before starting, make sure you have installed:
+Please make sure the following are installed:

 - Java JDK 17 or above
 - Node.js (v18 or later)